0xCCF4/BackupDeduplicator/README.md

   from different machines can be combined.
 * **Hardlinks**: The tool will be able to detect hardlinks and treat them as not duplicates (if set via flags).
+* **Evaluation modes**: Different analysis modes.
+Allowing for example to set a directory of truth (archival directory) to compare against.
+Every file/folder already in the truth directory, found elsewhere will be marked as duplicate to remove.

 ## Usage
 The tool is a command line tool.
 There are two stages: `build` and `analyze`.